iBz-04/Seeker-o1/docs/architecture.md

 ## Conclusion

-The Anus AI agent architecture combines the best aspects of OpenManus and OWL while introducing unique features that address limitations in both systems.
-By focusing on accessibility, flexibility, and community involvement, Anus aims to become a leading open-source AI agent framework that can be used for a wide range of applications, from simple task automation to complex multi-agent collaborations.
+The seeker-o1 AI agent architecture combines the best aspects of OpenManus and OWL while introducing unique features that address limitations in both systems.
+By focusing on accessibility, flexibility, and community involvement, seeker-o1 aims to become a leading open-source AI agent framework that can be used for a wide range of applications, from simple task automation to complex multi-agent collaborations.